powerbox1000/devblocks-advanced/README.md

-scratch-gui modified for use in [TurboWarp](https://turbowarp.org/)
+scratch-gui modified for use in [TurboWarp](https://turbowarp.org/) and again for [DevBlocks Advanced](https://powerbox1000.github.io/devblocks-advanced)

 ## Setup